You are using an outdated browser. Please upgrade your browser to improve your experience.

 If you have a problem with any company, including financial companies, your bank or insurance provider, you will often get a quicker and more helpful response if you complain via social media than if you go to customer services.

-Twitter and Facebook are particularly useful for this.
+X (previously known as Twitter) and Facebook are particularly useful for this.
 Use the company’s social media handle and ask for help directly on one of those platforms.
 You are likely to get a quick answer.

 But the social media giants are regularly hijacked by scam-artists wanting to sell dodgy products (bogus cryptocurrencies, non-existent property developments and the like) so don’t ever take an ad or even an innocuous-looking post on any of them as gospel.